brainicorn/skelp/README.md

 - (optional) Any notes you feel users should know about using your template

 ## Contributing to Skelp
 Pull requests, issues and comments welcome.
+Please read our [Code of Conduct](doc/CODE_OF_CONDUCT.md)

 1. Fork it
 1. Create your feature branch (git checkout -b my-new-feature)